LeTanque/cyberpunk2044-todo-client/README.md

 ## Goal

-Just to build a todo app for personal use.
-Something that I can build out features for if I want/need them.
-Something with a relatively low overhead and eventual portability.
-To be honest, I just needed a todo app on my laptop.
+A todo app for personal use, which I invite you to use, as well!

+I'll build out additional features as I want/need them.
+Relatively low overhead and eventual portability.
+Just a simple todo app.

 ## TODO